 (to the Senate:)

 The warmth!
 The beauty!
 The transcendence!
 They were real!
 They were real!
 They were real!
 They were real!
-They were real!
-They were real!
-They were real!
-They were real!
-They were real!
-They were real!
-They were real!

 (He is stuck in this cycle, which continues on for some time.
 He is drawn to the OUTCASTS, who motion for him to approach them as they eerily sing.
 He does.
 They turn their backs to him.
 He follows them out.
 They take the scene with them.)